LinWeintraub/QuickDataStructure/README.md

 The pop() method returns the element that was popped from the data structure.
 If the data structure is empty, it returns null.

 If you want to use a custom Comparator to compare the elements in the data structure, you can pass it to the constructor.

+## Testing
+A test application has been provided to test the requirements mentioned above.
+The test application tests the following:

+* Push and pop operations for both classes.
+* The ability to hold different types of objects.
+* Pop operations returning the maximum value.
+* Multithreaded environment with multiple threads performing push and pop operations simultaneously.